flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/ground.md

 This page allows managing ground operation similar to the in-sim ATC ground services but without having to use the in-sim ATC.

-It also has more and better features than the default sim ground services.

 ### Connect Jet Bridge

 When standing at a gate this connects and disconnects the gate's jetway if a jetway is available at the current gate.